CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 # Using Allas to migrate your data from Taito to Puhti

-The Taito.csc.fi cluster will be closed at the end of 2019.
-If you have data that you want to preserve in the directories of Taito (including $HOME, $WRKDIR and project directories), you have to copy the data elsewhere before 1.1.2020.
+The Taito.csc.fi cluster was closed at the end of 2019.
+If you have data that you want to preserve in the directories of Taito (including $HOME, $WRKDIR and project directories), you have to copy the data elsewhere as soon as possible.

 The new Allas object storage service provides a platform that you can use to store your data that is currently in Taito.